-Creamy avocado dressing: a recipe inspired by Santiago Atitlan, Guatemala
+Creamy avocado dressing: a recipe inspired by Guatemala

-Green hills, a blue sky streaked with clouds and mirrored water.
-One of my favourite destinations in the highlands of Guatemala is the town of Santiago Atitlán on the shores of Lake Atitlan.
+One of my favourite things to do in Guatemala is visit the town of Santiago Atitlán on the shores of Lake Atitlan in the highlands of Guatemala.
 Home to the Tz’utujil Maya people and surrounded by the volcanoes San Pedro, San Lucas Toliman and Atitlan, it’s one of 12 pueblos named for the apostles.
 It also happens to be one of the major avocado-producing regions in Central America.

 The town was also the site of one of the most pivotal events in Guatemala’s history.
 On December 2, 1990 the Guatemalan army opened fire on protesting villagers, killing 15 people and wounding 21 others.
 Although it was just one act in a long period of violence, it prompted such international outrage it helped usher in an era of peace.